josev2046/panopto-rtmp-multiaudiotrack/README.md

 * The `offerviewer=true` parameter seems counterintuitive - typically you'd want `offerviewer=false` to hide the viewer pane for a cleaner interface.

+I have reflected all those changes in the `stream-locale-switcher` HTML in this repository.